Surveillance video shows break-in, alleged theft at Austin Buddhist temple on Thanksgiving

-Austin, TEXAS (KXAN) – Surveillance video appears to show a group breaking into a Buddhist temple in Austin, prying open donation boxes, and stealing cash from the prayer hall on Thanksgiving Day.
+AUSTIN (KXAN) – Surveillance video appears to show a group breaking into a Buddhist temple in Austin, prying open donation boxes and stealing cash from the prayer hall on Thanksgiving.

 Members of Linh Son Buddhist Temple on Duval Road gathered in the kitchen Friday, waiting for police to take their report.